-Eligibility for postgraduate studies and starting studies
+Eligibility for postgraduate studies and starting the studies

-Postgraduate students are admitted twice a year, in spring and autumn.
+Postgraduate students are admitted twice a year, in spring and in autumn.
 Applications are to be submitted through the electronic Opintopolku application system.
 More detailed information on the application deadlines can be found on the web pages of the University of Lapland and the Faculty of Law.

-Applications for academic year 2017/2018 are to be submitted between 1 September and 19 October or between 1 March and 18 April.
-Under special circumstances applications may be reviewed and students admitted outside of these periods.
+Applications for the academic year 2018/2019 are to be submitted between 3 September and 23 October 2018 or between 1 March and 16 April 2019.
+Under special circumstances students may be admitted outside of these periods.